Prepare for Success

 Each Winter Session course has a virtual mentor who will be working in the course space beginning Nov.
 2. The role of the virtual mentor is to help students navigate the online course space.
 They assist with logistical/technical issues, provide tips and resources for success, and offer clarification and guidance in non-content related areas.
 Virtual mentors are not instructors or teaching assistants.

 - Follow the course schedule and create a detailed timeline or outline of all required activities to make sure that deadlines are met.

 - Focus on first things first.
 It helps to take assignments one at a time.

 - Use available resources such as WSU Libraries.

 First day of your Winter Session course

 Your instructor will be participating in the course space on the first day of your course.
-The 6-week courses begin on Saturday, Nov.
-18 (the first day of Thanksgiving break), and the 3-week courses begin on Saturday, Dec.
-16.
+The 6-week courses begin on Monday, Nov.
+19 (Monday of Thanksgiving break), and the 3-week courses begin on Saturday, Dec.
+15.